KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

 KeyboardKit has utilities that simplify building a great main app for your keyboard, like setting that automatically sync between the app and its keyboard, auto-registering your KeyboardKit Pro license, and much more.

-👑 [KeyboardKit Pro][Pro] unlocks app screens for the main app target.
-Information about Pro features can be found at the end of this article.
+👑 [KeyboardKit Pro][Pro] unlocks app-specific screens for the main app target.
+Information about Pro features can be found further down.